tvtaerum/cGANs_housekeeping/README.md

     b.
 1 = featured as being attractive and male
     c.
 2 = featured as being attractive and not male and high cheek bone
     d.
 3 = featured as being attractive and not male and not high cheek bone and large lips
-3. setting up the cGAN so that it will generate faces based on the attributes (embeddings) associated with a picture.
+3. setting up the cGAN so that it will generate and save faces based on the attributes (embeddings) associated with a picture.
 ![random generated faces](images/4X10RandomlyGeneratedFaces.png)
+As you can see, there are four kinds of embedding and the identity of the embedding (from 0 to 4) is included in the generated face.
+In many ways, those faces identified as being 0 are "featureless".
+Those faces identified as 1 (male), are clearly male.
+Those faces identifed as 2 are female with high cheek bones.
+Feature 3 identifies those faces which supposedly have large lips.
+Explanations for what we found is discussed in section 6.
 ### 6.  how can I vectorize from generated face to generated face when using embedding?
 Jeff Brownlee provides what I believe is a brilliant example of how to vectorize from one face to another face.
 We vectorize two generated faces and, for the same 100-dimensional space, add embedding with four attributes which were described in section 5.

-![vectorized range of faces](images/4X10VectorizedRangeOfFaces.png)
+![vectorized range of faces](images/4X10VectorizedRangeOfFaces.png) Going from left to right, we see Here each row reflects a feature

 ### 7.  what other changes can be applied?
 - only selecting faces with certain characteristics - such as attractiveness